 Tea Tree is produced by distilling oil from the Melaleuca Alternifolia tree that is native to Australia.
 It has anti-inflammatory, antimicrobial, and antifungal properties which makes it excellent for eczema and topical steroid withdrawal symptoms.

 Tea Tree oil can be very irritating when applied directly to your skin.
 So make sure to dilute it with coconut oil, jojoba oil, or castor oil.

 Note: Tea Tree oil should not be ingested.

 2. Lavender Oil

-Lavender oil is another popular essential oil that is used as aromatherapy and in balms and lotions.
-It is actually quite well known to help with dryness and flakiness which is both common symptoms of eczema.
+Lavender oil is another popular essential oil that is used in aromatherapy and in balms and lotions.
+It is actually quite well known to help with dryness and flakiness which are both common symptoms of eczema.